matthew-brett/barts-setup/barts_setup.md

 ### To reset WIRED network

+*If the wired network is not working*

+* Check that WiFi is _off_ for all COMPUTERISHES devices.
-*If the wired network is not working*, unplug the power to the ETHERNET SWITCH.
+* Unplug the power to the ETHERNET SWITCH.
 Wait a few seconds.
 Plug the power back in again.
-This should reset the IP addresses for the MACBOOK, the IPAD and the IPHONE 8.
+This should reset the IP addresses for all COMPUTERISHES.

 ### Proclaim setup